Istro-Romanians: Religion

-The Istro-Romanians are Christians, being the only Balkan Romance people belonging to the Catholic Church.
+The Istro-Romanians are Christians, being the only Eastern Romance people belonging to the Catholic Church.
 Historically, the church has been the largest point of exposure for the Istro-Romanians to Croatian assimilation.
 Currently, it does not support the Istro-Romanian cause, with all services being given in Croatian.
 This has been the case since the second half of the 19th century.
 In fact, it is recorded that Croatian priests attracted mayors and other persons through corruption to act as they liked, disfavoring the Istro-Romanians.

 Prior to this, the Austrian Empire allowed the ordination of priests among the Istro-Romanians (such as Micetici, born in Brdo), with sermons and confessions being given in Istro-Romanian (the rest of liturgical services used Latin at the time).
 Nowadays, it has been proposed that the Catholic Church in Romania could delegate three or four Romanian-speaking priests to the villages.

 Examples of religious terms in Istro-Romanian are besęreca ("church"), catolica ("Catholic"), Domnedzeu ("God"), Isus ("Jesus") and svântă ("holy"), all of which are similar to the Romanian terms.

 Notable figures

 The following is a list of notable Istro-Romanians or people of Istro-Romanian descent.
-In parentheses is the place of origin of each person's Istro-Romanian roots, if known.
+In parentheses is the village of origin of each person or of their Istro-Romanian roots, if known.